rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: I think there's broad consensus that it should not remain at stage 3.
 Even if we don't ship wasm, it's fine that...? doesn't happen.
 I think it's ok to communicate that we think that this will work out in wasm...versus not shipping it at all.

 DE: For some broader context, a lot of the engines have shifted to focusing on other types of performance (not numerical perf) maximizing softer factors like dynamic performance. and SIMD is more in the category of numeric performance.
-That's what we prefer to focus on wasm rather than SIMD.
+That's why we prefer to focus on wasm rather than SIMD.

 WH: Both kinds of performance are important.